What Is The C-Wire On A Thermostat?

 How To Find Your C-wire?

-The easiest way to determine if you have a c-wire is to check your existing thermostat.
+The easiest way to determine if you have a c-wire is to check the wires connected to your existing thermostat installation.
 It’s a good idea to turn off the breaker to your HVAC first to avoid damaging your equipment if wires get inadvertently pulled.
 Once done, you should be able to pop the cover off your thermostat and see the wiring terminals.

-Most thermostats are designed to make this fairly accessible, but some may be on the back.
-In that case you’ll need to pop the thermostat itself off the back plate and gently pull the wires out of the wall a little so you can see the terminals on the rear.
+Most thermostats are designed to make this fairly accessible by having them run through the mounting plate and under an access panel on the front, but some may be on the back.
+In that case you’ll need to pop the thermostat itself off the wall plate and gently pull the wires out of the wall a little so you can see the terminals on the rear.

 Check if you have a low voltage thermostat

-First we need to ensure you have a low voltage system.
+First, we need to ensure you have a low voltage system.
 This will be obvious if there are four or more multi-colored wires that are thinner than typical electrical wiring.
-If there are only two or four thick red and black wires joined with wire nuts, then you have a line voltage system.
+If there is only a black and red wire (or two) joined with wire nuts, then you have a line voltage system.

 Assuming we have a low voltage thermostat we can proceed to check for the c-wire itself.
-If you have a c-wire it should be connected to the C terminal (naturally) on the thermostat.
-The wire is most often blue, but there is no actual standard to guarantee that is the case, so checking the terminal itself is best.
+If you have a c-wire attached, it should be connected to the C terminal (naturally) on the thermostat.
+This is most often a blue wire, but as there is no actual standard to guarantee that is the case checking the terminal label itself is best.

 If there is no wire connected to the C terminal, you may still have one.
-Thermostat wiring is generally supplied in a bundle, and the c-wire may be simply tucked into the wall.
-You can pull a little more out and see if it’s there or not.
-You could also do this as the other end to see if there is an unused c-wire or even one connected to the control board of your HVAC.
+Thermostat wiring is generally supplied in a bundle of multiple wires, and the c-wire may be simply tucked into the wall.
+You can pull a little more out through the wall plate and see if it’s there or not.
+You could also do this at the other end to see if there is an unused c-wire or even one connected to the control board of your HVAC that’s not being used.

 What If I Don’t Have a C-wire?